Contents

 What is ‘Communications Data’?

 Communications Data is information relating to the use of a communications service e.g. postal service or telecommunications system.
-It is defined by Section 21(4) of the Act and falls into three main categories:-
+It is defined by Section 21(4) of the Act and falls into three main categories:

-• Local Authorities are restricted to subscriber and service use data and only for the purpose of preventing or detecting crime or preventing disorder.
+- Subscriber Data - Information held or obtained by operator on person they provide a service to.
+Local Authorities are restricted to subscriber and service use data and only for the purpose of preventing or detecting crime or preventing disorder.

 Designated Person